License GuideSOC 29-1249

 Read more

-Practicing surgery without an active license violates state law nationwide.
-Penalties vary by jurisdiction but commonly include civil fines and forfeiture of any income earned through unlicensed practice.
-Some states impose criminal sentences for repeat offenses.
-The specific consequences depend on the state where the violation occurs and whether it's a first or subsequent offense.
+Performing surgery without an active license violates state law across the country.
+Consequences include civil fines and forfeiture of any income earned from unlicensed practice.
+Some states also impose criminal penalties for repeat violations.
+The specific penalties vary by jurisdiction and the nature of the offense.

 Career Outlook